 Peanut butter was first introduced at the St. Louis World’s Fair in 1904 and became a source of delicious protein during the first two world wars.

 The peanut plant probably originated in Peru or Brazil in South America.
 No fossil records prove this, but people in South America made pottery in the shape of peanuts or decorated jars with peanuts as far back as 3,500 years ago.

 As early as 1500 B.C., the Incans of Peru used peanuts as sacrificial offerings and entombed them with their mummies to aid in the spirit life.
 Tribes in central Brazil also ground peanuts with maize to make a drink.

 Their popularity grew in the late 1800s when PT Barnum’s circus wagons traveled across the country and vendors called “hot roasted peanuts!” to the crowds.
 Soon street vendors began selling roasted peanuts from carts and peanuts also became popular at baseball games.
-While peanut production rose during this time, peanuts were still harvested by hand, leaving stems and trash in the peanuts.
+While peanut production rose during this time, peanuts were still harvested by hand (learn more about the history of peanut harvesting here), leaving stems and trash in the peanuts.
 Thus, poor quality and lack of uniformity kept down the demand for peanuts.